mrSiefen/CoPilot-Experiments/Markdown-Experiments/Experiment2.md

 Thankfully many teams use the WPILib VSCode ide.
 This means that you can use CoPilot with it!
 CoPilot is available as a VSCode extension.
 You will need to sign up for an account on the CoPilot website.
 This also requires you to sign up for a free GitHub account and I would recommend setting it up under the Student Resource Pack.

+After signing up for an account, and installing the CoPilot extension, you can start using it.
+You can use CoPilot by typing in your code and then pressing `Alt + Enter` to show the CoPilot suggestions.
+You can then use the arrow keys to move up and down the list of suggestions.
+You can also use the mouse to select a suggestion.

+As you are writing your code suggestions will appear.
+You can use these suggestions to help you write your code.
+To turn off CoPilot you can deactivate the extension by clicking the copilot icon on the bottom right section of the screen.

 ## Keyboard Controls

 CoPilot can be used with the keyboard.
 Here are some keyboard shortcuts that you can use: